 However we have a special launch offer for bookings and payment received until January 12:

 Click here to pay by credit card through PayPal:

 If you would prefer to pay by bank deposit, or require an invoice, please send an email to [email protected] with your requirements.

 Once we receive your payment, we’ll drop you a quick email confirming your order.
-Then in early December we will send you download details for your copy of the NZ MARKETING INSIGHTS FOR 2018 report & slide deck.
+Then in mid-January we will send you download details for your copy of the NZ MARKETING INSIGHTS FOR 2018 report & slide deck.